Tuesday, 5 March 2024

 The above verse also appears in the blogged collection of verse "Pandemic Poetry", and on OEDILF at #124900.

-Further collections of "limerrhoid" verses by the authors, using an extended limerick format, have been compiled for readers; click HERE.
+Further collections of "limerrhoid" verses by the authors, using an extended limerick format, have been compiled for readers; click HERE

 GENERAL DIRECTIONS FOR WEB-EXPLORERS:

-To resume the sequence of daily titillations on our related blog "Daily Illustrated Nonsense", click HERE.
-Once you arrive, you can select your time frame of interest from the calendar-based listings at the bottom of the page, and check the daily offerings for any month from the start of 2020 until December 2024.
+To resume your review of the sequence of daily titillations on our related blog "Daily Illustrated Nonsense", click HERE.
+Once you arrive, you can select your time frame of interest from the calendar-based listings at the bottom of the page, and check the daily offerings for any month from the start of 2020 until July 2025.

-As of December 2024, there are 1800 unique entries available on the daily blog, displaying individual poems (often illustrated) and wordplay, but also with some photo-collages and parody song-lyrics.
-Most of their key elements are also presented here on "Edifying Nonsense" in topic-based collections, such as this one.
-The "Daily" format also has the advantage of including some song-lyrics, videos and other material that are not shown here on this topic-based blog.
+As of July 20, 2025, there are 2,000 unique entries available on the daily blog, displaying individual poems (often illustrated) and wordplay, but also with some photo-collages and parody song-lyrics.

 No comments: